Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-With 0% schema coverage, the description fully compensates by explaining each parameter: audience_group_id (from list), confirm (must be true), and oa (optional).
+With schema coverage at 0%, the description explains each parameter: audience_group_id (numeric ID from list), confirm (must be true), and oa (optional).
+The oa parameter could be more descriptive but is sufficient.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.